-brain, I conceive, possess certain kinds of action, independent of what is called, more "intuitive perception," or knowledge obtained through the external senses, and that each faculty is composed of certain functions, which, together, constitute a faculty.
-The peculiar functions belonging to each faculty, properly so called, I conceive to consist of the following, viz.:-Consciousness, Attention, Memory, Association, Likes, Dislikes, Judgment, Imagination, and the Will.
+LL the organs or fundamental faculties of the brain, I conceive, possess certain kinds of action, independent of what is called, mere "intuitive perception," or knowledge obtained through the external senses, and that each faculty is composed of certain functions, which, together, constitute a faculty.
+The peculiar functions belonging to each faculty, properly so called, I conceive to consist of the following, viz .: - Consciousness, Attention, Perception, Memory, Association, Likes,

+Dislikes, Judgment, Imagination, and the Will.

 These functions I conceive to be peculiar in each faculty, and that each faculty is only capable of attending to, perceiving, remembering, liking, judging, or associating, etc., those things or ideas which relate or are adapted to their peculiar capacities-and hold that it is impossible for any faculty to perceive, judge, or remember anything which belongs to the province of another.
-Benevolence cannot perceive size or form-nor causality or comparison, decay or the ridiculous.
-It is therefore plain that each must have its own peculiar attention, memory, judgment, etc., as well as its peculiar perception, etc., for it is well known that one organ may perceive and not remember at the same time that another does-and so with the other functions respectively.
+Benevolence cannot perceive size or form-nor causality or comparison, decay or the It is therefore plain that each must have its own peculiar attention, memory, judgment, etc., as well as its peculiar perception, etc., for it is well known that one organ may perceive and not remember at the same time that another does-and so with the other functions respectively.
 I shall, therefore, proceed to consider them individually, and first of:-

-I.-consciousness.
+I .- CONSCIOUSNESS.